swcarpentry/git-novice/episodes/10-open.md

 ---
 title: Open Science
-minutes: 10 (5 to explain the lesson and 5 to do a challenge)
+teaching: 5
+exercises: 5
+questions:
+- "FIXME"
+objectives:
+- "Explain how a version control system can be leveraged as an electronic lab notebook for computational work."
+keypoints:
+- "FIXME"
 ---
-> ## Learning Objectives {.objectives}
->
-> *  Explain how a version control system can be leveraged as an electronic lab notebook for computational work.

 > The opposite of "open" isn't "closed".
 > The opposite of "open" is "broken".
 >
 > --- John Wilbanks
+{: .quotation}

 Free sharing of information might be the ideal in science, but the reality is often more complicated.